knrdhz/personalspace/src/pages/posts/2019/07/30/squared-lines/squared-lines.md

 ---
 title: Squared Lines
 date: 2019-07-30
 tags:
     - Generative
     - Art
 layout: layout
+teaser: Commodore 64 classic 10 print code in JS canvas
 ---

 First experiments with generative art.
 A cover of Commodore 64's 10 print.
 I find it unbelievably interesting to read about the history of such programs.
 Could you imagine, that the thing below was generated originally by a single one-liner?